 Year 10 sees students continuing with the core subjects: English, Science, Mathematics, History and Physical Education; students also elect to study a language (the continuing study of one of Chinese, French, German, Japanese or Latin) OR Geography; and enrol in two of: Art; Drama; Music and/or Design & Technology Studies.

-Year 11 and 12 In Years 11 and 12 boys construct a course of study from a range of subjects which are designed and moderated by the Queensland Curriculum and Assessment Authority (QCAA), formerly the Queensland Studies Authority (QSA).
+In Years 11 and 12 boys construct a course of study from a range of subjects which are designed and moderated by the Queensland Curriculum and Assessment Authority (QCAA), formerly the Queensland Studies Authority (QSA).
 Students will normally study six QCAA subjects for a total of four semesters in each.

 All boys are required to study English and at least one mathematics subject.
 A balanced course consistent with the School's philosophy of a liberal education must be maintained throughout the senior years of study; a completely maths and science-focused course, for instance, is not permitted.
 The School's languages policy does not permit students who demonstrate significant background expertise or prior learning in a language to choose that language for study in Years 11 and 12.